-For businesses looking for a quick cash infusion, accounts receivable factoring may be an ideal solution.
+For businesses looking for a quick cash infusion, accounts receivable factoring (also referred to as accounts receivable financing) may be an ideal solution.
 However, there is a popular misconception that may be preventing many businesses from considering it as a financing option, which is when you are factoring accounts receivable, you are taking out a loan.

 The bottom line is that it’s not a loan.
 It’s actually a sale transaction.

 Here’s How It Works:

 A business sells its outstanding receivables, or invoices, to a factoring company in exchange for cash.
 No borrowing.
 No ongoing interest charges.
 Just a straightforward transaction that puts your money to work for you more quickly.

 With that out of the way, it might be helpful to understand the differences between taking out a business loan and factoring accounts receivable and their impact on your business.